finntegrate/knowledgebase/src/content/docs/project/charter.md

 Drawing on academic research, Finntegrate will apply established information science frameworks to address immigrant information challenges:

-* **Task-Based Information Seeking**: Understanding immigrant-centered information tasks and their stages, identifying barriers at each stage, and designing solutions that support successful task completion
+* **Task-Based Information Seeking** - Understanding immigrant-centered information tasks and their stages, identifying barriers at each stage, and designing solutions that support successful task completion
-* **Interactive Information Retrieval**: Creating systems that allow for simple, natural dialogue between users and information resources
+* **Interactive Information Retrieval** - Creating systems that allow for simple, natural dialogue between users and information resources
-* **Information Behavior Studies**: Researching how immigrants actually seek, find, and use information to inform system design
+* **Information Behavior Studies** - Researching how immigrants actually seek, find, and use information to inform system design
-* **Information Barriers Research**: Identifying and addressing contextual barriers in cross-cultural and multilingual information environments
+* **Information Barriers Research** - Identifying and addressing contextual barriers in cross-cultural and multilingual information environments
-* **User-Centered Information Design**: Developing interfaces based on immigrants' actual information needs and behaviors
+* **User-Centered Information Design** - Developing interfaces based on immigrants' actual information needs and behaviors
-* **Designing Natural Language Interfaces**: Allowing immigrants to ask questions in their own words rather than requiring exact keywords or bureaucratic terminology
+* **Designing Natural Language Interfaces** - Allowing immigrants to ask questions in their own words rather than requiring exact keywords or bureaucratic terminology
-* **Integrating Cross-Organizational Knowledge**: Breaking down information silos between government agencies, civic organizations, and municipalities to provide a holistic view of immigrant information needs
+* **Integrating Cross-Organizational Knowledge** - Breaking down information silos between government agencies, civic organizations, and municipalities to provide a holistic view of immigrant information needs

 By applying these frameworks, Finntegrate can provide significant value to immigrants navigating the Finnish system.
 The user focus ensures that information is presented in ways that match how immigrants actually think about and approach their settlement tasks, rather than how agencies organize their services.